BenjaminTzudiker/CKD_Database/readme.md

 You will need to enter the correct path to the csv files on your system.
 For example, if you have the files stored in a folder called ckd in your Documents folder, your path might look like `C:/Users/ExampleUsername/Documents/ckd`.
 In that case, the line above would look like `\set path '''C:/Users/ExampleUsername/Documents/ckd/'`.
 Make sure the quotes and extra slash at the end are included properly.

-If you're using the Create_LoadTables_Clientside.sql file, you'll need to set the path individually for each \copy meta-command.
+If you're using the Create_LoadTables_Clientside.sql file (described in the permission error section of the common problems section), you'll need to set the path individually for each \copy meta-command.

 ### Creating/Loading the Tables